 Competence: Competence is both statutory and effective.
-Statutory competence is granted by the mandate defined for a nuclear safety regulator in the national programme.
+Statutory competence is granted by the mandate defined for safety authorities in the national programme.
 It is a prerequisite for legitimacy and action.
 Effective competence relies on the training and expertise of regulatory staff, and sufficient resources for careful scrutiny of the implementer's proposals and arguments.
-The Regulators' Forum found that scientific and technical expertise is strengthened when pertinent R&D is undertaken directly by the nuclear safety regulator.
+The Regulators' Forum found that scientific and technical expertise is strengthened when pertinent R&D is undertaken directly by the safety authority.
 From a human resources viewpoint, participating in R&D is attractive to young scientists.
-Achieving and maintaining adequate effective competence within nuclear safety regulators relies on organisational ability to attract and retain capable staff.
+Achieving and maintaining adequate effective competence within nuclear safety authorities relies on organisational ability to attract and retain capable staff.

-Openness and transparency: Being proactive in providing valid and reliable information about decisions, policies and issues related to safety.
-Examples gathered from NEA member organizations show that the nuclear safety regulators have reinforced their openness and transparency commitments.
+Openness and transparency: Being proactively providing valid and reliable information about decisions, policies and issues related to safety.
+Examples gathered from NEA member organizations show that the nuclear safety authorities have reinforced their openness and transparency commitments.
 Enforcement policies, decision records, pollution inventories, and other documents are freely available on regulatory websites.
-Nuclear safety regulators are moving from the background to the foreground, accepting or inviting media attention on issues within their expertise, seeking opportunities to answer questions, to discuss and to exchange views with the public or organisations.
+Nuclear safety authorities are moving from the background to the foreground, accepting or inviting media attention on dossiers within their expertise, seeking opportunities to answer questions, to discuss and to exchange views with the public or organisations.